 Paragraphs 35.a.
 (1)-(4): As stated earlier, the NOL is equal to the TOL minus the FNP.
-That result, as of June 30, 2019, is presented in the following table.
+That result, as of June 30, 2020, is presented in the following table.

-Fiscal Year E nding June 30
+Fiscal Year Ending June 30, 2020

-2019

-Total OPEB Liability \$ 2,858,522,167
+Total OPEB Liability \$ 2,792,919,183

-Fiduciary Net Position 1,617,206,720
+Fiduciary Net Position 1,667,521,273

-Net OPEB Liability \$ 1,241,315,447
+Net OPEB Liability \$ 1,125,397,910

-Ratio of Fiduciary Net Position to Total OPEB Liability 56.57%
+Ratio of Fiduciary Net Position to Total OPEB Liability 59.71%

 Paragraph 35.b.: This paragraph requires information regarding the actuarial assumptions used to measure the TOL.
-The actuarial assumptions utilized in developing the TOL are outlined in Schedule C. The Total OPEB Liability as of June 30, 2019 was determined based on an actuarial valuation prepared as of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2019:
+The actuarial assumptions utilized in developing the TOL are outlined in Schedule C. The Total OPEB Liability as of June 30, 2020 was determined based on an actuarial valuation prepared as of June 30, 2019, using the following actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2020:

-Inflation 2.75 percent

-Salary increases
+Salary Increases

-ERS 3.25 - 7.00 percent, including inflation
+ERS 3.25 - 7.00%

-JRS 4.50 percent, including inflation
+JRS 4.50%

-LRS None
+LRS N/A

-Long-term investment rate of

-return

-7.30 percent compounded annually, net of
+Long-Term Investment Rate of Return 7.30% compounded annually and net of

-investment expense, and including inflation
+Investment expense

-Municipal Bond Index Rate
+Municipal Bond Index Rate 2.21%

-Year FNP is projected to be
+Year FNP is Projected to be Depleted 2073

-depleted

-N/A

-Single Equivalent Interest
+Single Equivalent Interest Rate 7.06%

+Health Care Cost Trend Rate

-Rate
+Initial Trend Rate

-7.30 percent

-3.50 percent

-Healthcare cost trend rate
+Pre-Medicare Eligible 7.00%

-Pre-Medicare Eligible 7.25% Medicare Eligible 5.375%
+Medicare Eligible 5.25%

-Ultimate trend rate
+Ultimate Trend Rate

+Pre-Medicare Eligible 4.50%

-Pre-Medicare Eligible 4.75% Medicare Eligible 4.75%
+Medicare Eligible 4.50%

-Year of Ultimate trend rate
+Year of Ultimate Trend Rate

+Pre-Medicare Eligible 2029

-Pre-Medicare Eligible 2028 Medicare Eligible 2022
+Medicare Eligible 2023

-Mortality
+\Includes inflation at 2.50% which has been lowered from 2.75% in anticipation of the upcoming ERS experience study.

-The RP-2000 Combined Mortality Table projected to 2025 with projection scale BB and set forward 2 years for both males and females is used for the period after service retirement and for dependent beneficiaries.
-The RP-2000 Disabled Mortality Table projected to 2025 with projection scale BB and set back 7 years for males and set forward 3 years for females is used for the period after disability retirement.
+Post-retirement mortality rates were based on the RP-2000 Combined Mortality Table with future mortality improvement projected to 2025 with the Society of Actuaries' projection scale BB and set forward 2 years for both males and females for service retirements and dependent beneficiaries.
+The RP-2000 Disabled Mortality Table with future mortality improvement projected to 2025 with Society of Actuaries' projection scale BB and set back 7 years for males and set forward 3 years for females was used for death after disability retirement.
+There is a margin for future mortality improvement in the tables used by the System.
+Based on the results of the most recent experience study adopted by the Board on December 17, 2015, the numbers of expected future deaths are 9-12% less than the actual number of deaths that occurred during the study period for service retirements and beneficiaries and for disability retirements.
+Rates of mortality in active service were based on the RP-2000 Employee Mortality Table projected to 2025 with projection scale BB.

-The actuarial assumptions used in the June 30, 2018 valuation are based on the results of the most recent actuarial experience studies for the pension systems, which covered the five year period ending June 30, 2014 and adopted by the pension Board on December 17, 2015.
+The actuarial assumptions used in the June 30, 2019 valuation are based on the results of the most recent actuarial experience studies for the pension systems, which covered the five year period ending June 30, 2014 and adopted by the pension Board on December 17, 2015.
 The next experience study for ERS will be for the period ending June 30, 2019.